fmi/iot-course/07-connectivity-1/Exercises.md

 ### Prepare transmitter ESP
 > [!NOTE]
-> You can skip this step if using already prepared receiver.
+> You can skip MAC address step 1 if using already prepared receiver.

-First you need to obtain WIFI MAC address of the receiver device.
+1. First you need to obtain WIFI MAC address of the receiver device.
 [Run this sketch](src/ESP-Now/mac-scanner.ino) on the receiver ESP and obtain MAC address from the serial console.

-[Upload this sketch](src/ESP-Now/espnow-transmitter.ino) on the transmitter ESP and do not forget to change the MAC address in the code.
+2. [Upload this sketch](src/ESP-Now/espnow-transmitter.ino) on the transmitter ESP and do not forget to change the MAC address in the code.
 Now when you power on the transmitter it will start to transmit messages each 1 sec and will print results in the serial console.

 ### Prepare the receiver ESP
 [Upload this sketch](src/ESP-Now/espnow-receiver.ino) on the receiver ESP device and run it.
 On the serial console it will print what it receives.
 Also a single ESP device can receive ESP-Now data from multiple receivers, as long as they are configured with it's MAC Address.